 Moisturize – Keep your child’s skin well moisturized with an unperfumed moisturizer.
 You may wish to do this a couple of times a day, for example, when you feed or change your baby.

 Avoid sodium laurel sulphate – Veer away from products with sodium laurel sulphate (SLS) as these can dry or irritate the skin.

 Choose fragrance-free and alcohol-free wet wipes – Check that your wet wipes do not contain alcohol or other unnecessary ingredients.
 WaterWipes are the world’s purest wet wipes and provide gentle but effective cleansing for your baby or toddler’s skin.

-Regulate temperature in your home – Try to keep your baby's nursery cool and comfortable, as overheating can make their eczema worse.
+Regulate the temperature in your home – Try to keep your baby's nursery cool and comfortable, as overheating can make their eczema worse.

 Avoid certain fabrics – Some fabrics can irritate the skin.
 Try to avoid wool and nylon and stick to cotton instead.

-Use a steroid cream – Steroid creams can reduce inflammation during flare ups.
+Use a steroid cream – Steroid creams can reduce inflammation during flare-ups.
 They are safe as long as they're used as directed by your doctor or a pharmacist.

 Reduce irritants in your home – Try to identify and avoid anything that irritates the skin or makes the problem worse, such as soap powder, animals, certain foods, chemical sprays and cigarette smoke.